BonsaiDen/JavaScript-Garden/doc/scopes.md

     +function(){}();
     (function(){}());

-### Best Practices
+### In conclusion

 It is recommended to always use an *anonymous wrapper* for encapsulating code in its own namespace.
 This does not only protect against name clashes, but it also allows for better modularization.

-Additionally the use of global variables is consider **bad practice**, any use of them indicates badly written, hard to maintain code.
+Additionally, the use of global variables is considered **bad practice**, any use of them indicates badly written code that is prone to failure and hard to maintain.